 Recognized Leaders in Illinois gun rights and weapons law.
-If you have been arrested for a weapons related charge, call 708.606.4386 now to speak the best weapons attorney in Chicago now!
+If you have been arrested for a weapons-related charge, call 708.606.4386 now to speak to the best weapons attorney in Chicago now!

 The team at Edward Johnson & Associates P.C. wants to help you understand your rights and give you the legal defense you deserve.
 Call us today for a free, no-obligation consultation at 708-606-4386 and get access to a free case report to get further information on what to expect with your defense case.

 If you have been held at a traffic stop and had your vehicle searched, you are not alone.
 Many gun cases/weapons charges in Chicago are the result of police traffic searches.
 The laws surrounding what the cops can and cannot do legally during one of these searches are complicated, which is why the defense lawyers at The Law Offices of Edward Johnson and Associates PC can be a great help.
 We have a strong knowledge of the 4th Amendment and the prohibition of unlawful searches and seizures.
 Our criminal defense attorneys have countless victories in guns and weapons charges in Chicago, in Cook County, and throughout Illinois.